samuel-book/samuel_shap_paper_1/paper/6_appendix_md.md

 <img src="./images/01_feature_selection.jpg" width="800"/>

 *The effect of increasing the number of features on model accuracy measured by Receiver Operating Characteristic (ROC) Area Under Curve (AUC).
 Left: Improvement with ROC AUC with selection of up to 25 features.
-Right: Improvement with ROC AUC with selection of the best 10 features.*
+Right: Improvement with ROC AUC with selection of the best 10 features.
+ROC was measured with stratified 5-fold cross-validation.*

 ### Correlations within the 10 features